-- Wearing heels that you cannot walk in will make you look old, ridiculous, helpless, and not attractive.
+- Wearing heels that you cannot walk in will make you look old, ridiculous, helpless, and not attractive at all.

 - Not making one of your best features the statement.
 You would look like not trying at all.

-- Wear red just because it is Valentine’s Day.
-If you don’t look and feel great in red, don’t wear it.
+- Wearing red just because it is Valentine’s Day.
+If you don’t look and/or feel great in red, don’t wear it!
+Recall when you feel uncomfortable in your clothes, it shows.
 If red is not a flattering color on you, you will not look to your best.
 Moreover, be aware that red visually adds pounds.
 If you don’t need them, why adding them?

 - Not having a cover-up when wearing a cocktail dress.
-Goose bumps are never ageless style, nor sexy, and never attractive.
+Goose bumps are never in style, nor sexy, and never attractive.

-- Wearing the OOTD shown in the first photo of this post when temperatures are above the freezing point.
+- Wearing the outfit shown in the first photo of this post when temperatures are above the freezing point.
 Only when it is really, really cold, the red turtleneck will be seen as dressing with the vibe.
-It’s cold outside!
+Babe, it’s cold outside!